On the Best Uniform Polynomial Approximation to the Checkmark Function: Analyticity of and Shekhtman's Conjecture.

-We now phrase the solution to the minimax problem in terms of a system of $2n+1$ equations in $2n+1$ unknowns, with $\alpha$ as an independent parameter.
-We have that $p_n(x;\alpha)$, $E_n(\alpha)$, and the $u_j, v_i$ solve the following equations:
+In this case we can phrase the solution to the minimax problem in terms of a system of $2n+1$ equations in $2n+1$ unknowns, with $\alpha$ as an independent parameter.
+The first $n+2$ equations will describe the equioscillation at the alternation points, and the final $n-1$ equations will state that $g_\alpha'$ vanishes at the $u_i$ and $v_j$.
+The unknowns are the $c_m$, the $u_i$, the $v_j$ and $E_n$.